 Incorporate traffic calming techniques and treatments into the design of new or retrofitted local and neighborhood streets, as well as within school, park, and pedestrian-oriented business areas, to emphasize lower auto speeds, encourage bicycling and walking, and provide pedestrians with a convenient, well-marked, and safe means to cross streets.
-Particular consideration should be given to traffic calming measures on streets where additional connectivity is planned.
 (3, 5, 6)

-Policy T 7.3 Transportation Safety Data
+Transportation Safety Data

 Maintain data necessary to assess roadway safety performance and support enforcement and education.
-Data may include traffic volume data for major roadway network facilities, geographically referenced crash report data for all modes, and digital crash report archives for injury crashes.
+Data may include traffic volume data for major roadway network facilities, geographically referenced crash report data, and digital crash report archives for injury crashes.
 (5, 6)

-Policy T 7.4 Road Capacity and Safety
+Road Capacity and Safety